jonitaajamo/speedrunner/documentation/project_spesification.md

 # Project spesifications

-In this project the main goal is to find shortest path on Dragon Age 2 map as fast as possible.
+In this project the main goal is to find shortest path on Dragon Age 2 map as fast as possible using different search algorithms and compare their performance
 I chose this topic because of my new found love for search algorithms and good availability for interesting data sets.

 ## Data structures and aglorithms used